 5. Prepare for the interview

 We’re going to go ahead and imagine the perfect scenario – your efforts have paid off and you’ve secured an interview.

 You can make a memorable impression by doing the following:

 - Understand your visa and the immigration process: Many employers will ask about your immigration status or what’s needed for them to employ you.
-If you have the answers, you’ve cleared a massive hurdle!

 - Be prepared to go to Australia: It’s unlikely that the first interview will be face-to-face, but you must be prepared to go to Australia for an interview if asked.
 It may count against you if you’re not willing.

 - Research: Ensure you know everything there is to know about the company, the Australian work culture, the position and the industry.
 You’re bound to get questions about all of these.